By TONY CLIFFORD June 3, 2013

-The Department of Energy’s Sunshot program has already begun to help reduce other soft costs.
-Through the innovative ideas that Sunshot fosters, and with the continued support of state energy offices, we have plenty of opportunity to streamline the permitting process and reach lower interconnection costs.
+The U.S. Department of Energy’s Sun-Shot program has already begun to help reduce other soft costs.
+Through the innovative ideas that SunShot fosters, and with the continued support of state energy offices, we have plenty of opportunity to streamline the permitting process and reach lower interconnection costs.

-Right now, we can install ground-mounted 1 MW systems at prices ranging from $2.75 to $2.25 per watt.
-In order to be competitive with the grid in DG applications, I believe the industry needs an installed cost of less than $2.00 per watt.
-How much below $2.00 depends primarily on what grid power is going cost in future.
+Right now, we can install ground-mounted 1-megawatt (MW) systems at prices ranging from $2.75 to $2.25 per watt.
+In order to be competitive with the grid in DG applications, I believe the industry needs an installed cost of less than $2 per watt.
+How much below $2 depends primarily on what grid power is going to cost in future.

 Over the past 50 years, the cost of grid power has risen at an average of about 5.2 percent per year.
 It will continue to rise going forward — not that fast, but still outpacing inflation.
 Much has been made of the rock-bottom price of natural gas, and this cheap energy source has indeed tempered the rise of energy costs in the United States.
 But over the next four years, the price of natural gas will rise.
 There are many domestic applications for this inexpensive energy source, more coming online every day.
 We are going to export natural gas.
 Its price will be determined by the global marketplace, and the demand for electricity will increase as the economy improves.
 Factoring in the costs associated with aging grid infrastructure and those of moving to a smart grid, it becomes clear that the price of electricity will rise significantly.

-From numbers we have run at Standard Solar, at $1.75 per watt installed cost (and no 30 percent ITC), we can competitively install 1-MW PV systems with a PPA price between $0.11/kWh and $0.12/kWh.
+From numbers we have run at Standard Solar, at $1.75 per watt installed cost (and no 30 percent investment tax credit), we can competitively install 1-MW PV systems with a power purchase agreement price between $0.11 and $0.12 per kilowatt-hour.
 I am quite comfortable forecasting retail costs of electricity being in this range or higher in many states by the beginning of 2017.
 At that point, if we have reduced our soft costs, we will see the PV industry tip.
 I, for one, am looking forward to that day.

 Tony Clifford is CEO of Standard Solar.